lanl-aea/waves/docs/tutorial_02_partition_mesh_waves.rst

   generated the ``input_file``.
 * Within the new ``output_file``, do the following:

-  * Create node sets at four corners of the single element part.
+  * Create node sets at four corners of the rectangle part.
 See the `Abaqus Node Sets`_ documentation :cite:`ABAQUS` for more information about node sets.
-  * Create node sets for the four sides of the single element part.
+  * Create node sets for the four sides of the rectangle part.

 * Save the ``output_file`` with the changes made